 Sleazy pet store owner Lou Gutchel (Sydney Lassick) has been dog-snatching puppies for the illegal research experiments of unscrupulous pharmaceutical executive Slade (Dean Jagger).

-A baby alligator flushed into the Chicago sewer system has grown to an enormous size by feeding on the carcasses of pets from Slade Laboratories which is conducting experiments on how to genetically increase the size of animals.
+Meanwhile, a pet baby alligator flushed into the Chicago sewer system has grown to an enormous size by feeding on the illegally dumped carcasses of pets from Slade Laboratories which is conducting experiments on how to genetically increase the size of animals.